 Brew Time is the amount of time the water and coffee interact together.
 The longer you brew coffee, the more you extract.

 We recommend Brew Water Temperature between 200°F and 205°F. If you are using a kettle on the stove, bring the water to a boil and wait 30-45 seconds off boil before using the water to brew.
 The hotter your brewing water is, the faster you can extract coffee.

-Brew Ratio: We brew this coffee as espresso with a 1:1.95 to a 1:2 brew ratio.
+Brew Ratio: We brew this espresso with a 1:2 brew (give or take a few grams)